lealcalejandro/LazyQML/docs/api.md

-Certainly!
-Here's the complete markdown code with a bit of flair to make the documentation more engaging, all ready for you to copy and use:

 # LazyQML API Overview

 Welcome to **LazyQML** – your quantum machine learning playground!
 LazyQML is a cutting-edge Python library designed to simplify the integration of quantum classifiers into your machine learning workflows.
 With LazyQML, you'll be able to explore quantum neural networks, quantum support vector machines, and other quantum models, all while maintaining a simple and easy to use code.